Cookin’ On the Coast Episode 4:

 As we await the cooler days of autumn ahead, Chef Heidi’s lemongrass coconut soup is here at the perfect time.
 This soup uses a special vegetable called lemongrass grown in Southeast Asia, that when prepared correctly, provides a burst of flavour without the sourness of lemon.
 Chef Heidi will also be preparing a special lemongrass beverage that’s ultra refreshing.

 Our Liquor Plus sponsored pairing for episode 4 is Tilt Lager from Phillips Brewing – a Victoria classic.
+Pickup a case of Tilt Lager for yourself at any Liquor Plus liquor store.
 Russell will be representing Phillips on this episode, joining Chef Heidi for this exciting new pairing.

 Together with Chef Heidi and Russell from Phillips Brewing, we’ll learn why this lemongrass coconut soup – a distinct flavour of Southeast Asia, pairs so incredibly with Tilt Lager.
 Russell will also share what’s new at Phillips, where the name ‘Tilt’ came from, and more.

 Grab the recipes and ingredients right here:

 Featured Beverage: Tilt Lager from Phillips Brewing

 Tilt is a classic lager brewed for maximum drinkability.
 It’s extremely well-balanced, and will leave you wanting more.
 Tilt is a light-coloured beer with 5% alcohol, brewed with minimal hops and malts.

 Look for it in the Phillips Octobox Mixed Pack, or on its own in a 15-pack of cans.